shiken-yme/spm-pit-randomizer/README.md

 * Randomizes spawn/exit doors & room layouts while (ideally) never creating any areas that are impossible to access without glitches
 * Randomizes enemy configurations, with relative difficulty scaling per 25 floors
 * Randomizes chest loot in Floors 10/20/etc., with the weight of more valuable items scaling with Pit progress
+* Adds Movers, inspired by TTYD Pit: allows you to pay to skip 2 or 5 floors
-* Changes some enemy stats (mostly nerfs)
+* Changes some enemy stats and AI
-* Reskins some Dark enemies to become new enemy variants & adds previously unused enemies to the Pit, all of which are given a number of stat changes
+* Reskins some Dark enemies to become new enemy variants & adds previously unused enemies to the Pit, all of which are given a number of stat changes and possibly AI changes
 * Overhauls Flimm's inventory, adding many recipes and Catch Cards
 * Changes the final boss of the Flipside Pit and gives the player new loot
 * Changes a small amount of dialogue